DioclecianoGO/TrilhaFrontEnd/Roadmap/README.md

 ✔ Using CodePen <br/>
 ✔ Moving Code Into CodePen <br/>
 ✔ Moving Code Out of Codepen <br/>
-#### Wrap Up
+<h5>Wrap Up</h5>
-✔ Wrapping Up <br/>
+✔ Wrapping Up<br/>
+</details> -->
-### How does the Internet Work?
+✔ How does the Internet Work?<br/>
-✔ Read
-### The Internet Explained
+✔ The Internet Explained<br/>
-✔ Read
-### How does the Internet Work?
+✔ How does the Internet Work?<br/>
 <!-- ❌ Read -->
-✔ Read
-### Introduction to Internet
+✔ Introduction to Internet<br/>
-✔ Read
-### How does the Internet work?
+✔ How does the Internet work?<br/>
-✔ watched
-### How the Internet Works in 5 Minutes
+✔ How the Internet Works in 5 Minutes<br/>
-✔ watched
 </details>

 <details>
 <summary>How does the Internet Work?</summary>
 <br>
-✔ Introduction to Internet
+✔ Introduction to Internet <br/>
-✔ How does the Internet Work?
+✔ How does the Internet Work? <br/>
 ✔ How Does the Internet Work?
-MDN Docs
+MDN Docs <br/>
-✔ How does the Internet work?
+✔ How does the Internet work? <br/>
-✔ How the Internet Works in 5 Minutes
+✔ How the Internet Works in 5 Minutes <br/>
 </details>

 <details>
 <summary>What is HTTP?</summary>
 <br>
-✔ Everything you need to know about HTTP
+✔ Everything you need to know about HTTP <br/>
-✔ What is HTTP?
+✔ What is HTTP? <br/>
-✔ How HTTPS Works …in a comic!
+✔ How HTTPS Works …in a comic! <br/>
-✔ An overview of HTTP
+✔ An overview of HTTP <br/>
-✔ HTTP/3 From A To Z: Core Concepts
+✔ HTTP/3 From A To Z: Core Concepts <br/>
-✔ HTTP/3 Is Now a Standard: Why Use It and How to Get Started ✔ HTTP Crash Course & Exploration
+✔ HTTP/3 Is Now a Standard: Why Use It and How to Get Started <br/>
+✔ HTTP Crash Course & Exploration  <br/>
 </details>

 <details>
 <summary>What is a Domain Name?</summary>
 <br>
-❌ What is a Domain Name?
+❌ What is a Domain Name? <br/>
-❌ What is a Domain Name? | Domain name vs. URL
+❌ What is a Domain Name? | Domain name vs. URL <br/>
-❌ A Beginners Guide to How Domain Names Work
+❌ A Beginners Guide to How Domain Names Work <br/>